As leaders gather in Bonn for COP23 climate talks…

 Funding and support was also provided for the Digo Bikas Institute for their Rethinking Development Program which will work to end fossil fuel use and promote a transtion to clean and just energy while emphasizing youth leadership; to Communities for Integrated Development of the Ch’orti Region (COMUNDICH) for its work to protect land rights and advance community management of natural resources in Guatemala; and to Forest Communities Association of Petén (ACOFOP) for a gathering of communities in Mexico and Guatemala impacted by hydropower development in the region.

-The Grassroots Climate Solutions Fund, launched in 2016, is a collaborative fund that seeks to strengthen, amplify, and unify climate justice solutions globally.
+The CLIMA Fund, launched in 2016 and formerly named the Grassroots Climate Solutions Fund, is a collaborative fund that seeks to strengthen, amplify, and unify climate justice solutions globally.
 Members Global Greengrants Fund, Grassroots International, Thousand Currents, and Urgent Action Fund for Women’s Human Rights are working together to offer a different approach to funding climate change strategies.
-GCSF provides a continuity of multifaceted support – from emergency grants to multi-decade commitments – directly to grassroots organizations and social movements made up of those most impacted by climate change: Indigenous Peoples, small-scale farmers, Afro-descendent communities, women, and youth in the Global South.
+The CLIMA Fund provides a continuity of multifaceted support – from emergency grants to multi-decade commitments – directly to grassroots organizations and social movements made up of those most impacted by climate change: Indigenous Peoples, small-scale farmers, Afro-descendent communities, women, and youth in the Global South.

 The more local a solution is, the more effective, powerful, and impactful in the long term it will be. ~ Trishala Deb, Asia Program Director, Thousand Currents

-The Grassroots Climate Solutions Fund aims to raise and regrant a minimum of $10 million over the next five years to support organizations and communities tackling climate change with solutions that blend traditional knowledge with advocacy, movement and alliance building, storytelling, and inclusion in all levels of climate change decision-making.
+The CLIMA Fund aims to raise and regrant a minimum of $10 million over the next five years to support organizations and communities tackling climate change with solutions that blend traditional knowledge with advocacy, movement and alliance building, storytelling, and inclusion in all levels of climate change decision-making.